xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access-Token-Part0x01.md

 </p></span>
 </div>

-Then you can execute whatever you want through passing the stolen handle to CreateProcessWithTokenW.
+Then you can execute whatever you want by passing the stolen handle to CreateProcessWithTokenW.

 ### Weaponization